What to do when your best employee quits

 Look for the opportunity

 As you think about replacing the individual, think about what your company truly needs next.
-Perhaps there is now an opportunity to hire someone who has the skills necessary to help you grow your company, Reinke says.
+Perhaps there is now an opportunity to hire someone who has the skills necessary to help you grow your company, Reinecke says.
 Salvador is a good example: She is still working on replacing her “right-hand,” but has reassigned tasks to other team members and is taking her time to look for the best replacement.

 Stay in touch

-With a few exceptions, Reineke says it’s a good idea to part on good terms and leave the door open for the future.
+With a few exceptions, Reinecke says it’s a good idea to part on good terms and leave the door open for the future.
 “You should always be continuing the conversation with people.
 You create this alumni network,” he says.
 “Continue the discussion with folks who have been on your team, and maybe they come back because their careers change, their aspirations have changed, and now you’re the right fit again,” he says.

 French takes things one step further: Show the team that the person is still valuable and you are committed to treating them humanely.
 “Consider throwing a happy hour, potluck dinner, or party for the leaving employee—celebrate their contributions and their future journey,” he says.
 This way, you’ve left the door open for them to return—with new skills and more experience.